 To avoid progression of the virus, ART should be started as early as possible in the course of the HIV infection.
 This prevents the virus from doing damage to the immune system.
 However, many HIV-positive people actually don’t even know that they have HIV.
 This is because the virus often causes minimal to no symptoms for many years after a person becomes infected.

-Getting an HIV blood test that uses a blood sample from a small fingerprick.
+Getting an HIV blood test is the only way to be sure about your HIV status.
+You can go to a clinic for this test, or you can order a home test kit that uses a blood sample from a small fingerprick.
 Knowing your HIV status gives you the chance to protect your long-term health.

 Abdala N, Reyes R, et al. Survival of HIV-1 in syringes: effects of temperature during storage.
 Subst Use Misuse 2000 Aug;35(10):1369-83. doi: 10.3109/10826080009148220.

 CDC Fact Sheet: HIV Among Gay and Bisexual Men.
 Centers for Disease Control and Prevention. https://www.cdc.gov/nchhstp/newsroom/docs/factsheets/cdc-msm-508.pdf.
 Accessed 26 April 2022.

 HIV/AIDS.
 Centers for Disease Control and Prevention. https://www.cdc.gov/msmhealth/HIV.htm.
 Accessed 26 April 2022.

 HIV and Pregnant Women, Infants, and Children.
 Centers for Disease Control and Prevention (2022). https://www.cdc.gov/hiv/group/gender/pregnantwomen/index.html.
 Accessed 18 April 2022.

 PrEP (Pre-Exposure Prophylaxis).
 Centers for Disease Control and Prevention. https://www.cdc.gov/hiv/basics/prep.html.
 Accessed 26 April 2022.